wso2-attic/ballerina-integrator/README.md

 service<http:Service> comapnyRecruitmentsAgency  bind comEP {

 ```

-The `@docker:Config` annotation is used to provide the basic Docker image configurations for the sample. `@docker:Expose {}` is used to expose the port.
+Make sure to change the `url` of the client from `localhost` to the ip address of the container in which the `company_data_service.bal` is running.

 Now you can build a Ballerina executable archive (.balx) of the service that we developed above, using the following command.
-This will also create the corresponding docker image using the docker annotations that you have configured above.
+This also creates the corresponding Docker image using the Docker annotations that you have configured above.
 Navigate to `/content-based-routing/guide` and run the following command.

 ```
    $ ballerina build company_recruitment_agency_service
+    .
+    .
     @docker                  - complete 3/3

    Run following command to start docker container: